knnlrts/arbi-flasher/README.md

-Flashloan arbitrageur on the blockchain
+Flashloan arbitrageur on the ethereum blockchain